Skip to content

 The first thing you see when you open Lanai is the wallpaper.
 It is, intentionally, the first thing.

-Behind every post sits a photographic background — chosen by you or rotated through a curated carousel — that softens the rectangle of your screen into something more like a window.
+Behind every post sits a photograph — chosen by you or rotated through a curated carousel — that softens the rectangle of your screen into something more like a window.
 Late-afternoon light on water.
 The lit edge of a porch ceiling.
 Snow without a sky behind it.
 The wallpaper is the room; the timeline is the conversation inside it.

-The point is not the picture
+The point isn’t the picture

 The point is what the picture lets the rest of the interface do.

-A photograph behind a feed is usually a problem: text loses contrast, accent colors clash, and the design has to fight back with heavy panels and dark overlays.
-Lanai’s timeline doesn’t do that.
-Each post sits inside a glass card that reads its background and quietly adjusts how legible it needs to be.
-The accent of a button can be told the wall behind you is dim — be a little brighter.
-The body of a post can be told the area you are sitting on is photographic, lift slightly.
-The result, from the reader’s chair, is that text stays comfortable whether the wallpaper is a soft cream or a midnight sky.
+Lanai’s timeline takes a different path.
+Each post sits inside a glass card that reads its own slice of the background and quietly adjusts how legible it needs to be.
+The accent on a button can be told the wall behind you is dim — be a little brighter.
+The body of a post can be told the area you’re sitting on is photographic, lift slightly.
 You notice the picture.
 You don’t notice the work.

 What it gives you